 - Obeying the speed limit

-Understanding and obeying traffic rules is essential for maintaining their driver’s license and ensuring their safety on the road.
+Understanding and obeying the rules of the road is essential for maintaining their driver’s license and ensuring their safety on the road.
+Teens should be aware that failing to follow these rules can result in traffic violations, which may jeopardize their eligibility to keep or obtain a driver’s license.

 Parents need to inform their teens that the fact that someone is violating a rule does not automatically make the action permissible.
 A teen must understand that traffic laws are in place for their protection and the protection of others.
 Regardless of how many reckless drivers they may see disobeying traffic laws, teens should never mimic the reckless behaviors they observe.